beauty-bitz/beauty-bitz.github.io/about.md

 **Hair Care:** Whether you're taming frizz, boosting volume, or embracing your natural texture, our hair care tips are tailored to real-life needs.

-<h2>🌸 Why <span class="sitehead">Beauty~Bitz</span> ?</h2>
+<h2>🌸 Why <span class="sitehead">Beauty Blips</span> ?</h2>
-<span class="sitepara">Beauty~Bitz</span> is more than a blog — it's a curated space for beauty lovers who value clarity, quality, and a touch of fun.
+<span class="sitepara">Beauty Blips</span> is more than a blog — it's a curated space for beauty lovers who value clarity, quality, and a touch of fun.
 We believe beauty care should feel empowering, not overwhelming.
 That’s why every post is designed to be easy to follow, evidence-informed, and refreshingly real.

 ## 💬 A Note from the Creator
-Hi, I'm Margaret — the voice behind <span class="sitepara">Beauty~Bitz</span>.
+Hi, I'm Margaret — the voice behind <span class="sitepara">Beauty Blips</span>.
 I started this blog to share my love for beauty care in a way that’s approachable, practical, and empowering.
-Over the years, I’ve tested routines, decoded ingredient lists, and curated product picks that actually make a difference. <span class="sitepara">Beauty~Bitz</span> is my way of passing along what works — not just what’s trending.
+Over the years, I’ve tested routines, decoded ingredient lists, and curated product picks that actually make a difference. <span class="sitepara">Beauty Blips</span> is my way of passing along what works — not just what’s trending.

 I believe beauty care should feel like self-care, not a chore.
 Whether you're a minimalist or a product junkie, there's space here for your style, your questions, and your glow-up journey.
 Thanks for stopping by — I’m so glad you’re here.